 With Google's push towards mobile-first indexing, you want to ensure your website works well for smartphone users.
 Here's how to find mobile usability issues in Google Search Console:

-- Click “Mobile Usability” (under Enhancements).
+1. Click “Mobile Usability” (under Enhancements).

-- Make sure that “Error” is selected.
+2. Make sure that “Error” is selected.

-- If there are any errors, you can go to the Details box and learn which Errors are causing mobile issues.
+3. If there are any errors, you can go to the Details box and learn which Errors are causing mobile issues.

-- You can also double-click on any Error type to see the affected page URL.
+4. You can also double-click on any Error type to see the affected page URL.

-10. Excluded by Noindex Tag
+13. Excluded by Noindex Tag

 The “noindex” robots meta tag tells Google to “not index” this web page.
 Your page must be crawled and indexed by the Googlebot to appear in a Google search result.
 So if you have set a page to “noindex,” it will not appear in any Google searches.

-How To Fix Excluded by Noindex Tag Error:
+How to Fix Excluded by Noindex Tag Error:

 This problem involves changing the meta tag from “noindex” to “index.”
 How you do this will depend on your CMS.